 QR3.5.2 Quantum Waves Restart

 If a photon is a spread-out wave, as quantum theory says, how can it arrive at a point?
 A wave should hit a barrier as a smear, but a photon hits a screen as a dot instead.
 Radio waves are many meters long, so they should take time to arrive, even at light speed, but they don’t.
 If they did, in the delay between a wave front’s first hit and the rest arriving, the tail could hit something else.
 One photon could hit twice, but it never does!
-Physical waves deliver their energy over time and space, so how does a quantum wave deliver all its energy instantly, at a point?
+Physical waves deliver their energy over time and space, but a quantum wave delivers all its energy at a point?
 As Walker says:

 How can electromagnetic energy spread out like a wave … still be deposited all in one neat package when the light is absorbed?(Walker, 2000), p43.

-The fact is that physics doesn’t know how any wave could collapse instantly at a point:
+Current physics can’t explain how any wave could collapse instantly to a point:

 After more than seven decades, no one understands how or even whether the collapse of a probability wave really happens.”
 (Greene, 2004), p119.

-Einstein rejected quantum collapse because it implied faster than light travel.
-He pointed out that if a photon is a wave that spreads, as quantum theory says, then:
+Einstein rejected quantum collapse because it implied faster than light travel, as if the photon wave spreads as quantum theory says, then:

 Before the photon hits a screen, its wave function exists at points A or B with some probability but after, it is entirely at point A say not at B. The moment A knows it is the photon, then B knows it isn’t.
 Now suppose the screen is moved further away, eventually A and B could be in different galaxies, so how can the collapse happen instantly?
 That two events anywhere in the universe are instantly correlated faster than light contradicts special relativity.

-Physical waves can’t collapse instantly, so how do quantum waves do this?
-It is now proposed that they are processing waves that restart when a network point reboots, where a reboot:
+Physical waves can’t collapse instantly so how can quantum waves?
+They can if they are processing waves that restart when a network point reboots, as in computing a reboot:

 1. Is irreversible.
-A reboot can’t be reversed.
+A reboot can’t be undone because all prior processing is lost.

 2. Conserves processing.
 The processing before and after a reboot is the same.

 3. Allows change.
-A reboot can re-allocate the processing involved in new ways.
+A reboot can allocate the processing involved in new ways.

-Quantum collapse is then the photon process restarting at a point.
-A photon arrives at a screen as a wave of instances spread over many points, but only one can restart it.
-When this occurs, the server restarts at a point, leaving other instances with no support, so they disappear instantly, as quantum theory says.
-Quantum collapse is the inevitable disbanding of child instances when their parent server restarts.
-The quantum wave collapses instantly, as if it never was, because instances have no substance.
+Quantum collapse is then a processing wave restart.
+The photon arrives at a screen as many instances spread over many points, but only one of them can restart it.
+When this happens, the instances with no server support just disappear, as quantum theory says.
+Quantum collapse is then the inevitable disbanding of child instances when their parent server starts a new child.
+The wave collapses instantly, as if it never was, because instances have no substance.

-Why then doesn’t the point that rebooted overload again when the photon restarts?
-The pass-it-on protocol (2.4.4) avoids this, as the point passes on the photon before it does anything else, so the photon that caused the overload just starts spreading again.
+Why then doesn’t the reboot point overload again when its processing restarts?
+The pass-it-on protocol (2.4.4) avoids this, because the point passes on its processing before doing anything else, so the photon that caused the overload just starts to spread again.

-To recap, a photon arriving at a screen isn’t a lonely particle heading for a predictable hit point, but a wave of instances spread over many points, any of which can restart the photon.
-When a screen blocks this wave, where it restarts depends on what its server is doing at the time, which to us is random.
-Many points may request a server restart but only one can succeed, because one photon has one server.
-The first point to successfully restart the photon processing wave is where it hits the screen.
+To recap, a photon arriving at a screen isn’t a lonely particle heading for a single hit point but a wave of many instances, any of which can restart the photon.
+When a screen blocks this wave, the restart point depends on which reboot request the server recognizes, which to us is random.
+Many points may request a restart, but only one can succeed, so the first to do so is where the photon hits the screen.

 Next